rooftopcms/rooftop-rails/README.md

 Rooftop::Rails.configure do |config|
   config.site_name = "yoursite"
   config.api_token = "your token in here"
+  config.perform_caching = false #If you leave this out, Rooftop::Rails will follow whatever you've set in Rails.configuration.action_controller.perform_caching (usually false in development and true in production) config.cache_store = Rails.cache #set to the rails cache store you've configured, by default. config.cache_logger = Rails.logger #set to the rails logger by default.
+You might want to set to nil in production to avoid cache logging noise.

+  config.ssl_options = {
+    #This is where you configure your ssl options.
+  }

   # Advanced options which you probably won't need
   config.extra_headers = {header: "something", another_header: "something else"} #headers sent with requests for the content config.advanced_options = {option: true} # for future use

   # The following settings are only necessary if you're hosting Rooftop yourself.
   config.url = "https://your.rooftop.site" #only necessary for a custom self-hosted Rooftop installation config.api_path = "/path/to/api" #only necessary for a custom self-hosted Rooftop installation